 As a representative of the Fremantle electorate, Josh is focused on protecting and enhancing the things we share, such as universal healthcare, high-quality education, public amenity and infrastructure (like the NBN, Freo Port, and public transport), and our environment, both land and sea.
 He believes that inclusive prosperity will require a focus on reducing inequality and creating jobs at a time when unregulated economic transition puts social and economic inclusion at great risk.

-He is the Deputy Chair of the Standing Committee on the Environment and Energy.
-He is a member of the Joint Standing Committee on Treaties and the Select Committee on Regional Australia.
+He is Shadow Assistant Minister for the Environment, with particular responsibility for waste, oceans, and heritage.
+He is the Deputy Chair of the Standing Committee on the Environment and Energy, and is a member of both the Joint Standing Committee on Treaties and the Select Committee on Regional Australia.

 Josh and his wife, Georgia, live in Fremantle with their three children.